Adam4lexander/Spoke/Docs/Core/01_QuickStart.md

 - Magic-immune units are unaffected
 - Respond to units entering the radius in any state, or changing state while inside it
 - Respond to dynamic faction changes on either side — including the carrier being mind-controlled
-- Auras from multiple carriers stack independently
+- Auras do **not** stack: a unit covered by several carriers is buffed by exactly one of them
-- When the carrier dies, every buff it granted unwinds instantly
+- When a carrier dies, every buff it granted unwinds instantly — and any unit still covered by another carrier is re-buffed by that carrier automatically

 Here's the whole thing using Spoke: